professor-forward/project-cereal-killers/README_D4.md

 &nbsp;
 #### Sample
-The belowing are 2 user name with "qwe" and "Bob".
+The belowing are 2 users name with "qwe" and "Bob".
 Both of them swiped eacher other, which means they are match.
 ![cardSwiping](/images/D4/cardSwiping.png)
 ![usersMatches](/images/D4/usersMatches.png)